gidl/gidl/README.md

 But: this is definitely not elegant, especially when building APIs having several different service methods this way.

-Therefore, we humbly suggest that SBE and FlatBuffers introduce a "service" concept later on, to make them more convenient for API construction.
+Therefore, **we humbly suggest that SBE and FlatBuffers introduce a "service" concept later on**, to make them more convenient for API construction.
 This will improve readability, maintainability, clarity and usability.
-And it is important to note that this will have no performance impact at all.
+It is important to note that this will have no performance impact at all.

 ## Contribute
 > Feel welcome to contribute to GIDL!